timm/fun/docs/row.md

 ![](assets/img/pca.png)

 Note that traditional PCA requires some (potentially) slow polynomial-time matrix multiplications.
-Also it is only defined for numbers.
+Also it is only defined only for numbers.
 Once we have a distance metric defined for symbols and numbers, then we can deploy some analogs to PCA, that run much faster, and which handle symbols as well as numbers.
 For example, here is a "random projections"  algorithm: